taylormike/ihnil/README.md

 - The **command line tool** for static analysis of Python files can be found [here](https://pypi.python.org/pypi/pep8)

+Additionally, please include proper docstrings and follow the `pydocstyle` guidelines for code.
+- The **command line tool** to ensure proper style can be found [here](https://github.com/PyCQA/pydocstyle)

 Pull requests will only be accepted through [GitHub](https://github.com/)

 Keep all commit messages to approximately 60 characters, starting with an imperative and ending without a period.
 Please follow a *merge-style* workflow within your local repo.

+Just a couple of syntactic preferences:
+- Write all strings using double quotes -> `"string"`
+- Create empty instances of objects using literals -> `list()`

 ## Credits